 Donruss and Fleer were the new kids on the block, but they were significant because they broke the monopoly that Topps had held on baseball cards for nearly thirty years.

-The 1980s would come to be known as an era of over-producing, resulting in few cards that were rare enough to hold significant value.
-However, little did anyone know that in California a small start-up company was about to change baseball cards forever. ]
+The 1980s would become known as an era of over-producing, resulting in few rare cards to hold significant value.
+However, little did anyone know that a small start-up company was about to change baseball cards forever in California.

 Paul Summer was a salesman in the graphics business when he wandered into a card store in Anaheim, California, looking to buy some baseball cards for his son.

-Bill Hemrick was the owner of the store, a small card shop named Upper Deck and as Sumner learned more about some of the issues with cards, specifically counterfeiting, he came up with an idea that would put his experience with graphics to use.
+Bill Hemrick was the owner of the store, a small card shop named Upper Deck, and as Sumner learned more about some of the issues with cards, specifically counterfeiting, he came up with the idea that would put his experience with graphics to use.

 This idea would change the way cards are made forever.
 Upper Deck was awarded a license to produce MLB cards for the 1989 season, and they got to work.

-Sumner worked to add a hologram to each card that would not be easily replicable, preventing fakes from being produced as they had been for many other high-value cards at the time.
+Sumner worked on adding a hologram to each card that would not be easily replicable, preventing fakes from being produced as they had been for many other high-value cards at the time.

 The cards arrived in foil compared to wax, and Sumner’s big idea of having a hologram on the cards to prevent counterfeiting was a major success.

 With an increase in quality came an increase in price as Upper Deck packs sold for $1.00 apiece, prices consumers had never seen before.

-Leading off in the desirable number one spot would be Ken Griffey Jr., a rookie and former first overall draft pick that was not a lock to be playing on the Mariner’s big league roster that spring.
+Leading off in the desirable number one spot would be Ken Griffey Jr., a rookie and former first-overall draft pick that was not locked to be playing on the Mariner’s big league roster that spring.

-The decision to put the Ken Griffey Jr. RC as the number one card was made by Tom Geideman, and at the time 18-year-old who was a big fan of collecting baseball cards and had been hired as one of Upper Deck’s first employees.
+The decision to put the Ken Griffey Jr. RC as the number one card was made by Tom Geideman, at the time 18-year-old who was a big fan of collecting baseball cards and had been hired as one of Upper Deck’s first employees.